Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Switch from an extreme programming branching model to a less agile one
 - [ ] Implement meaningful changelogs by following patterns in commit messages.
 Also squash commits that program a single feature
 - [ ] Creation of \`customizer.py\`file as an alternative endpoint for customizer.sh.
 We can use it to give to it a graphical interface (GUI)
-- [x] Server running programs / ports management localhost --> Jupyterlab is this kind of feature, which means this is already implemented.
-- [ ] Update repository list sourcing customizer's